qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 #.
 Navigate to the menu entry
    :menuselection:`Project --> Snapping Options...`.
 #.
-Set up your :guilabel:`Snapping options` dialog to: enable snapping using the
+Set up your :guilabel:`Snapping options`: enable snapping using the
    |snapping| :sup:`Enable Snapping` button, choose the
    :guilabel:`Advanced Configuration`, activate the ``landuse`` layer with :guilabel:`Type` *vertex* and tolerance